-The North American Indigenous Athletics Hall of Fame (NAIAHF) honors and recognizes the indigenous sport cultures of Canada and the United States by recognizing outstanding leadership and achievement in individual and team athletics.
-The inaugural induction will be made with support from established provincial, state and national hall of fames.
-In addition, several others will be inducted as well.
-By honoring and celebrating the empowered journey of these individuals and teams, the hope is their stories may inspire future generations to follow their dreams in athletics and life.
+The North American Indigenous Athletics Hall of Fame (NAIAHF) honors and recognizes the indigenous sport cultures of 27 countries of North America by recognizing outstanding leadership and achievement in individual and team athletics.
+By honoring and celebrating the empowered journey of the annually inducted individuals and teams, the hope is their stories may inspire future generations to follow their dreams in athletics and life.

-Nominations for individuals and teams to be considered for induction into the annual North American Indigenous Athletics Hall of Fame are accepted throughout the course of the year until the December 1st noon central time deadline.
-The inaugural 2022 nomination deadline is listed below.
+Nominations for individuals and teams to be considered for induction into the annual North American Indigenous Athletics Hall of Fame are accepted throughout the course of the year until the October 21st noon central time deadline.
 Nominations are accepted for individuals or teams in the following categories:

 Inductees are recognized and honored, past and present, as Indigenous to North America including but not limited to Tribal, First Nation, Métis, Inuit including federally recognized and self-identified descendant in the listed categories throughout the year.
+Inductee’s may also be considered who are indigenous to North America and compete outside of North American and those who are indigenous outside of North America and compete in North America.
 The inductee’s credentials need to include being at the highest state, provincial, region, national or international sport recognition, and/or being recognized in college or professional athletic realms.
 To receive a nomination form or for additional information, contact Dr. Dan Ninham at 218.368.6430 (text preferred) or firstname.lastname@example.org.
-The 2022 nomination deadline is noon central time on January 21, 2022.
+The annual nomination deadline is noon central time on October 21st for the next year induction.

-There will be a virtual banquet recognition to be determined.
+There may be a virtual banquet recognition to be determined.
 There will not be a hall of fame facility or in person awards banquet.
+Each inductee will receive a certificate.
 The stories of the inductees will be produced in online print and video in addition to being in a curriculum to be provided to schools and recreation communities.

-The induction announcement will be made on February 1st, 2022 for the inaugural induction class of 2022.
+The induction announcement will be made on January 2nd of each induction class year.